celo-org/docs/docs/learn/celo-purpose.md

 ### **Industry-leading blockchain sync speeds with Plumo**

-[FORTHCOMING] [Plumo](celo-codebase/protocol/plumo) will allow Celo to sync 1 million times faster than other blockchains.
+[Plumo](../celo-codebase/protocol/plumo) will allow Celo to sync 1 million times faster than other blockchains.

 ## **Open**